Rv Recliners and Wall Huggers

 Thomas Payne is a manufacturer who’ve been installing seats into brand new RV’s for many years.
 They also sell some of their seats to be installed on luxury yachts too.
-The attention to detail on all their products is second to none.
+The attention to detail in all their products is second to none.

 The Thomas Payne recliner is exceptionally comfortable, and even though it has a little sink-in ability, it does manage to support properly.
 Sheathed in a rather fetching deep brown color, we can see it working in modern RV builds and more traditional campers too.
-You may even consider getting two of these to setup as a double recliner or loveseat.

 Another plus point for this recliner is the fact it comes 99% assembled.
 Of course, you’ll need to use tools to fit the chair into your build, yet there are no tools necessary to get the chair operational.